Your Utility Bill

 Unless your solar energy system includes battery storage and you are fully off the grid, you will still receive a bill from your utility.
 However, you can dramatically reduce your bill, or even cut the amount you owe to $0, with a solar panel system that matches your energy use.

 If your solar panel system is connected to the grid, it will shut off in the event of a blackout.
 This is to prevent emergency responders and electricity utility repair-people from being injured by your panels sending power back to the grid.
 However, there are certain inverters you can buy that provide backup power in a blackout when paired with a battery.

 Solar panel systems are made of durable tempered glass and require little to no maintenance for the 25 to 35 years that they will generate power.
 In most cases, you don’t even need to clean your solar panels regularly.
 If something does happen, most equipment manufacturers include warranties, although warranty terms depend on the company.

+Get a full installation WITHOUT the upfront costs.
 If you can afford to pay your electricity bill you can afford to go solar. $0-down solar financing options, including both solar loans and solar leases, make it easy for homeowners with good credit to start saving on their electricity bills by going solar.